 After patching the rail slots, and sanding the posts where I had used the reciprocating saw, it was time to get busy with my Homeright Finish Max.

-You can see that I added a middle brace (scrap 2×4) to help support the seat and some lower side rails to hold the bottom shelf.
+You can see that I added a middle brace (scrap 2×4) on the white twin headboard bench to help support the seat and some lower side rails to hold the bottom shelf.

 I used Kreg Jig pocket holes for all of that.
 Here, you can see where I used the extra long screws to secure the front legs.